penmuse/metaprogramming-ruby/ruby-on-steroids/the-magic-of-metaprogramming/method-spells.md

 ## Ruby on Steroids: The Magic of MetaProgramming - Method Spells

 In part 1 of this journey, you were introduced to anatomy of magic(metaprogramming) and you saw some of the spells you can cast with the magic of metaprogramming.
-In this post, I will be showing you spells you can cast when dealing with methods
+In this post, I will be showing you spells you can cast when dealing with methods.

-Method Spells
+### Method Spells

 The spells we will be discussing on this journey are spells we will need when working with methods.

 ### 1. alias_method

 One of the most startling features of Ruby is: **open classes**.
 Ruby’s open classes means that you can change the behavior of any class at any time.
-You can add new methods.
-You can also replace the code behind an existing method.
+You can add new methods, you can also replace the code behind an existing method.

 So what if you want to modify an existing method, but you still want to use the original method in the future?
 Well, that's where `alias_method` comes in.
 It is used for renaming methods in ruby.
 Let's see how it works.